arve0/consultant-task-0001/README.md

 - The commit log have scattered timestamps, as I've been working on other tasks in between.
 - `git rebase -i --exec "./gradlew check" master`
+- I like the setup, finding mistakes automatically increases the code quality.

+> What can you do so that someone else can take over this code?

+I try to follow these principles:

+- ALWAYS refer to a case number (JIRA, github, etc) in commit log.
+This helps the next developer to find and understand the background and context for why the code was written.
+- Explain background in commit message, if something took a while to understand.
+  Often, this is information is domain specific, like "Why does this transformer support multiple input formats?"
+I prefer having this information in the commit message over in the code as comments, as when you know the business domain you can read through the code with better flow.
+This information is often detailed, technical and tightly coupled to the current implementation, so it does not make sense in the issue tracking platform.
+- Add steps to setup and run project to README, script, etc. A few examples can save days and hours when new, and "jumping through the correct hoops" is necessary to get the project running.
+- Name and structure things by business domain.
+Don't be afraid to rename, use the editor and compiler to make sure it does not break things.
+Do _not_ rename where you have weak coupling (HTTP, JSON, etc) without having versioning / contracts / integration tests.
+- It should be easy to find the relevant code when starting "in" the application.
+  For example, take a web page.
+The URL should reflect the name of the code, so that one can lookup the HTTP-handler and work your way through the layers.

+> Clever is good, but understandable is better

+This is a good point, and I've been thinking a lot about how to make stuff understandable when teaching.

+A good example, I think, is the functional approach.
+Could you expect developers to understand filter, map and reduce?

 ## Run
 ```bash